 Students will complete two (six-week) fieldwork experiences (6 credits each), locally in Milwaukee, elsewhere in the U.S., or abroad.
 The program is designed so that students will complete fieldwork during the summer semester between Year 1 and Year 2, and again during the summer semester after Year 2.
 Students will engage in work that focuses on a pertinent issue in the broader context of peacebuilding, e.g. food security, water conflict, public health, etc. Students will select from current MSP projects, or develop their own projects.

-All students must prepare and orally defend a final master’s paper following the second summer internship.
+All students must prepare and orally defend a final master’s paper following the second summer internship (due in July of graduation year).
 The master’s paper—an “Integrative Synthesis”—will reflect upon a student’s breadth of experiences during the MSP program, and clearly demonstrate a student’s ability to formulate an argument, analyze data, systematically present results, and show familiarity with relevant scholarship.
-The paper will be a critical discussion of core MSP concepts as they relate to peacebuilding, based upon a student’s coursework and, primarily, internship experiences.
-Each student, throughout the course of study, will keep a portfolio containing items such as coursework, internship evaluations, and additional elements to help guide the Integrative Synthesis.
+The paper will be a critical discussion of core MSP concepts as they relate to peacebuilding, based upon a student’s coursework and, primarily, professional experiences.
+Each student, throughout the course of study, will keep a portfolio containing items such as coursework, internship evaluations, and additional elements to help guide the paper.
 To ensure students are progressing such that they will be successful in their final papers and presentations, the faculty advisor and MSP program coordinator will assess with each student his/her portfolio periodically during the course of study to address deficiencies and advise the student regarding appropriate adjustments.

 Individuals with prior graduate coursework may receive permission to count up to 9 credits of that work toward the Master of Sustainable Peacebuilding if the Advisory Committee accepts the courses as relevant to the program of study and if the courses meet Graduate School requirements for transfer.
 Sustainable Peacebuilding core breadth courses, seminars, and the summer field internships must be taken at UWM.